 John Peters

-John Peters is a former Royal Air Force Tornado pilot and Gulf War prisoner of war who speaks to organisations about leadership, resilience and performance under extreme pressure.
+John Peters is a former RAF Tornado pilot, Gulf War prisoner of war and leadership consultant who helps senior teams perform under sustained pressure.

 Full Profile